Singapore Gulf Bank's launch amid wealth flows

 Amy Lee is a former senior partner at local law firm Lee & Lee and niece of Lee Kuan Yew.
 Lee Han Shih is a scion of OCBC’s Lee family, executive director of the Lee Foundation and CEO of media production house Potato Productions.

-Investments and businesses of the Lee families in China are managed by Justin Han, president of Whampoa Group and SGB co-founder and president.
+Investments and businesses of the Lee families in China are managed by Justin Han, co-founder of Whampoa Group and SGB.

 Founding members of SGB also consist of leading business executives from Hong Kong, Qatar and Bahrain-based companies.